Richard Brandram: Personal life

-Richard Brandram died on 28 March 1994, at age 82, after a long illness.
+Richard Brandram died on 28 March 1994, at the age of 82, after a long illness.
+Lady Katherine Brandram died in 2007.

-Military career

-Having been a cadet company sergeant major in the Tonbridge School Officers' Training Corps, Brandram was commissioned into the Territorial Army as a second lieutenant in the Royal Artillery on 15 July 1939.
-He served with the artillery during the Second World War, reaching the war substantive rank of captain.
-On 31 August 1946 he transferred to the Regular Army as a lieutenant in the Royal Artillery, with seniority from 1 August 1938, and was promoted to captain effective from 31 August 1946, with seniority from 5 August 1942.
-On 5 August 1947 he was promoted to major.
-On 7 February 1950 he was dismissed from the service by sentence of a general court-martial.
+On 19 September 2009, at Walton, Warwickshire, Paul Brandram married secondly Katherine Moreton.
+He died on 9 May 2020.

 Honours

 On 29 June 1944, Brandram was awarded the Military Cross for "gallant and distinguished services in Italy" during the Second World War.
 On 20 March 1947 he was awarded the Efficiency Medal (Territorial).
 This was replaced by the award of the Territorial Efficiency Decoration on 21 April 1950 and his award of the Efficiency Medal consequently cancelled on 24 August 1951, but the award of the TD was also cancelled by forfeiture on 8 May 1953.